 - Kyo Kusanagi and Yuki from The King of Fighters: It's not mentioned when they exactly started dating, but Kyo started the story as a highschool student and Yuki was one of his classmates.
-And years after Kyo dropped out of highschool (Comic-Book Time notwithstanding), XIII implies that they're still together, even if theirs is more or less a Long Distance Relationship due to obvious reasons.
+And years after Kyo dropped out of highschool (Comic-Book Time notwithstanding), XIII implies that they're still together, even if theirs is a Long Distance Relationship due to obvious reasons.

 - Zoophobia: Alanzo and Jackie were this, and are now Happily Married.

 - Kevin & Kell: Lindesfarne and Fenton met in high school, and are now Happily Married.
 They avoided the whole 'splitting up due to college' part by going to the same school.
 Then again, considering Lindesfarne still loved Fenton despite believing him dead for almost a year, it probably wouldn't have stopped them.

 - By technicality Fiona and Rudy qualify as well.
 They knew each other as babies, but were apparently too young to remember it, and they fought all the time anyway according to their old daycare minder, so their meeting in high school they considered their 'first' meeting.

 - Penny and Aggie: The Class Reunion Distant Finale reveals that of all the teenage couples at Belleville High, only Jack and Katy-Ann stayed together and got married.
 Although the chapter reveals that the title couple had an Offscreen Breakup sometime during their senior year, now that six years have passed and they've both matured, they decide to give it another shot.
 They may end up as another example of this, but the strip ends on that note.